glotzerlab/hoomd-blue/INSTALLING.rst

 .. tip::

     Use mambaforge_, miniforge_ or miniconda_ instead of the full Anaconda distribution to avoid package conflicts with conda-forge_ packages.
+When using miniconda_, follow the conda-forge_ instructions to configure the channel selection so that all packages are installed from the conda-forge_ channel.

 .. _mambaforge: https://github.com/conda-forge/miniforge
 .. _miniforge: https://github.com/conda-forge/miniforge